kubevirt/community/design-proposals/vm-pool.md

 ## Autohealing

-When managing VMs at large scale, it is useful to automate the recovery of VMs which continually fail to reach a ready state.
+When managing VMs at large scale, it is useful to automate the recovery of VMs which continually fail to reach a running phase or pass the liveness probes.
 This automatically fixes scenarios where a VM’s state has somehow been corrupted and needs to be completely refreshed.

+Autohealing has two layers.

+* VMI Recovery - This is configured at the VMConfig layer through the use of LivenessProbes on the VMI template within the VMConfig.
+More info about Liveness proves can be found [here](http://kubevirt.io/user-guide/virtual_machines/liveness_and_readiness_probes/#liveness-and-readiness-probes)
+* VM Recovery - This is configured at the VMPool layer through the use of the `Autohealing` tunable on the VMPool's struct.

+VMI recovery involves simply tearing down a VM's active VMI and restarting it.
+The VM's volumes are preserved and the new VMI is launched using the existing volumes.
+This is essentially an automated VM restart.

+VM recovery involves a VMPool completely deleting a VM and the VM's state, then reprovisioning the VM.
+This is a complete state refresh.

-By setting `AutohealingStrategy=ReprovisionOnFailure` on the VMPool’s spec, VMs which reach an unexpected failure state will automatically be completely deleted (including persistent storage) and re-provisioned.
+By enabling `Autohealing: {}` on the VMPool’s spec, VMs which continually fail to successfully launch and pass an initial liveness check will automatically be deleted (including persistent storage) and re-provisioned.
 This allows for auto recovery in application scenarios that can withstand such an action.

-Autohealing must have an CrashLoopBackoff mechanism to prevent it from causing unnecessary strain on the cluster.
+Autohealing must have an exponential backoff mechanism to prevent it from causing unnecessary strain on the cluster due to state reprovisioning.

 ## Throttling Parallel VM Creation/Update